tallguyjenks/fla.sh/README.md

 </p>

 <!-- Description -->
+> Flashcards in your terminal!
+>
-> flashcards in your terminal!
-This script was inspired by a basic script i saw in a youtube video by a user named nixcasts.
-I Like the Anki flashcard system and so im working to replicate it in a simple manner using plain text documents and a shell script to aid my ability to study with active recall and spaced repetition.
+> This script was inspired by a basic script that I had seen in a youtube video by a user named nixcasts.
+I like the Anki flashcard system, hence I'm working to replicate it in a simple manner using plain text documents and a shell script to aid my ability to study with active recall and spaced repetition.

 ![Preview of fla.sh](./img/flash_preview.png)